-The DNR opened a 30-day public comment period on the draft public waters work permit for the proposed Poly Met Mining, Inc. (PolyMet) NorthMet mining project.
+On November 1, 2018, the DNR issued a public waters work permit for the Poly Met Mining, Inc. (PolyMet) NorthMet mining project.
 The DNR Public Waters Work Permit Program applies to those lakes, wetlands, and streams identified on DNR Public Water Inventory maps.
 Proposed projects affecting the course, current, or cross-section of these water bodies may require a Public Waters Work Permit from the DNR and permits from other agencies.

 Under Minnesota Statute 103G.245, Subdivision 1 (except as provided in Subdivisions 2, 11, and 12), the state, a political subdivision of the state, a public or private corporation, or a person, must have a DNR Public Waters Work Permit to:

-DNR has completed its comprehensive review of the company’s public waters work permit application.
-This draft permit is for a culvert extension to widen Dunka Road, the connecting road between the proposed NorthMet plant site and mine site.
+The DNR completed its comprehensive review of the company’s public waters work permit application.
+This draft permit is for a culvert extension to widen Dunka Road, the connecting road between the NorthMet plant site and mine site.

 DNR accepted written public comments on the draft dam safety permits from September 15, 2017 until October 16, 2017.
 This public comment period is now closed.

-PolyMet’s public waters work permit application along with DNR’s draft public waters work permit and fact sheet can be found below.
+PolyMet’s public waters work permit, along with supporting documentation, can be found below.

 Fact Sheet - Draft Public Waters Work Permit Fact Sheet (1 MB) »